exceptionless/Exceptionless.Go/README.md

 * apiKey - string - required
 * serverURL - string - optional
-* updateSettingsWhenIdleInterval - int32 - optional
-* includePrivateInformation - bool - optional

 `apiKey` is self-explanatory.
 Get your key at https://exceptionless.com.

 If you are self-hosting Exceptionless, provide the server URL for your self-hosted installation for the `serverURL` property.

-If you would like to update configuration settings within the Exceptionless frontend and allow the Go Client to adjust itself based on those settings, you can set a polling interval for `updateSettingsWhenIdleInterval`.
-If this is configured, the client will automatically poll for your project configuration settings.

-If you pass in a `false` for `includePrivateInformation`, the Go Client will try to strip out information like passwords, api keys, bearer tokens, etc.

 ## Sending Events